DeryaOkulda2012/School_District_Analysis/README.md

 ## Overview of the school district analysis: Explain the purpose of this analysis.

+Data from fifteen (15) schools with a total of more than 39,000 students with a total budget of $24 MUSD, are analyzed to see various effects of funding on educational outcome.

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.

 * How is the district summary affected?